atinfinity/pointcloud_concatenate_ros2/README.md

 This package provides a node which can be used for concatenating several pointclouds into one.

 Up to 4 pointclouds can be concatenated at once.
-If you need more pointclouds to be concatenated, then you can probably chain the output of this node into a second `pointcloud_concatenate` node.
+If you need more pointclouds to be concatenated, then you can probably chain the output of this node into a second `pointcloud_concat_node` node.

 ### **Dependencies**